top of page

 Service Availability

 At Once Upon a Voice, we are committed to providing a structured yet flexible learning environment that accommodates the diverse needs of our students.
-As a trauma-informed and neurodivergent-affirming space, we recognize the importance of clear scheduling to ensure accessibility and consistency.
+As a trauma-informed, neurodiversity-affirming space, we recognize the importance of clear scheduling to ensure accessibility and consistency.

 Due to the virtual nature of our services, all lesson and workshop times are listed in Pacific Standard Time (PST).
-To support families across different time zones, we have also provided Central Standard Time (CST) and Eastern Standard Time (EST) conversions.
+To support families across different time zones, Central Standard Time (CST) and Eastern Standard Time (EST) conversions are also provided.

-Before applying for a scholarship, please verify the availability of you and/or your child during the designated time slots for private lessons or the scheduled times for your chosen group lessons or workshops.
+Before applying for a scholarship, please verify your or your child’s availability during the designated private lesson windows or scheduled group lessons and weekly workshops.

 Private Lesson Availability